Post

 Immagine

-After a bittersweet weekend in Zakopane, the German ski jumper Andreas Wellinger is ready to take part in his home event in Oberstdorf, Germany.
-On Friday, Andreas qualified 13th in the qualification, jumping 200.5 m and scoring 202.8 points.
-On Saturday, he placed 8th in the 1st Round, jumping 207.0 m and scoring 213.4 points, enough to qualify for the Final Round.
-In the Final Round, he placed 14th, jumping 199.5 m, scoring 191.1 points, and scoring 404.5 points overall.
-Finally, on Sunday, Andreas qualified 25th in the qualification, jumping 204.5 m and scoring 187.6 points.
-In the 1st Round he ranked 18th, jumping 204.5 m and scoring 193.0 points, enough to qualify for the Final Round.
-In the Final Round he ranked 19th, jumping 198.0 m, scoring 193.9 points and scoring 386.9 points in total.
-It was a weekend to forget for Andreas Wellinger.
-His jumps were below expectations, he wasn't perfect and he wasn't focused.
-Andreas has been in a bit of a decline in results and jum...
+After a disastrous start to the season in Lillehammer, the German ski jumper Andreas Wellinger is ready to take part in the event in Falun, Sweden.
+On Tuesday, Andreas finished 33rd in the Normal Hill qualification, jumping 86.0 m and scoring 101.6 points.
+In the 1st Round, he finished 16th, jumping 93.0 m and scoring 114.7 points, enough to qualify for the Final Round.
+In the Final Round, he finished 19th, jumping 91.5 m, scoring 109.2 points, for a total score of 223.9 points.
+Finally, on Wednesday, Andreas finished 34th in the Large Hill qualification, jumping 118.5 m and scoring 107.0 points.
+In the 1st Round, he finished 40th, jumping 115.5 m and scoring 100.6 points, which wasn't enough to qualify for the Final Round.
+Falun was also a disaster for Andreas Wellinger.
+He's struggling to reach his peak and is currently far behind in terms of results.
+Andreas will have to change his approach to get back to competing with the best.
+Until next time!

 Immagine